< Back to latest news & events

 November 2024

-However, the court dismissed Aarke’s attempt at a Gilette defence, in which Aarke tried to argue that the proximity of the alleged infringement to the prior art device discussed in the patent created a “squeeze”, whereby an interpretation that covered the alleged infringement would also cover the prior art, rendering the claim invalid.
+In SodaStream v Aarke (UPC_CFI_373/2023), the UPC’s Dusseldorf local division has given us further insight into the UPC’s approach to claim interpretation.
+The court held that, if the patent distinguishes itself from the prior art in a particular way, an interpretation that negates that distinction must be avoided.
+However, the court dismissed Aarke’s attempt at a Gilette defence, in which Aarke tried to argue that the proximity of the alleged infringement to the prior art device discussed in the patent created a “squeeze,” whereby an interpretation that covered the alleged infringement would also cover the prior art, rendering the claim invalid.

 In SodaStream v Aarke, the UPC’s Dusseldorf local division has given us an insight into whether the prior art described in the description of the patent should influence the way patent claims are interpreted.
 Although the European Patent Convention does not make an explicit reference to the prior art in the context of claim interpretation, the court held that this does not mean that the prior art is irrelevant to the scope of the patent.
 If the patent distinguishes itself from the prior art in a particular way, an interpretation that negates that distinction must be avoided.

 The patented device included a flask for receiving a container of liquid, and a filling head for introducing gas into the liquid.
 The flask and filling head were said to be movable relative to one another to form a substantially closed cavity.
 In the drawings of the patent, a bottle was always shown to be lowered into an upstanding flask, with the filling head movable to engage the open rim of the flask to form the closed cavity.
-The flask and filling head were said in the description of the patent to provide burst protection, for example, in the event of the drink bottle breaking under pressure and much was made in the patent of the user being protected from fragments of broken glass.
+The flask and filling head were said in the description of the patent to provide burst protection, for example, in the event of the drinks bottle breaking under the pressure and much was made in the patent of the user being protected from fragments of broken glass.

 Aarke’s argued that this interpretation would render the claim invalid because the prior art acknowledged in the patent described shields that were lowered over bottles.
 Aarke’s position was that, by acknowledging that the prior art employed shields, the patent made a distinction between shields and flasks.
 By interpreting the term “flask” to cover the shroud used in the alleged infringement, the court was also interpreting the claim to cover the shields of the prior art, rendering the claim invalid.